BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/01_0_Introducing_Bitcoin.md

 ### What Is a Private Key?

 A private key is linked to a public key in a key pair.
-In a typical public-key system, a user keeps his private key secure and uses it to decrypt messages sent to him, encrypted with the public key.
+In a typical public-key system, a user keeps his private key secure and uses it to decrypt messages that were encrypted with his public key in the process of being sent to him..

 ### What Is a Signature?